tarantool/cloud/README.md

 ./taas -H localhost:5061 run --name myinstance 0.3
 ```

-This will create an instance named `myinstance`, with 0.3 GB memory limit and return its ID.
+This will create an instance named `myinstance`, with 0.3 GiB memory limit and return its ID.

 ### List instances: